kydzoster/symbols/README.md

 - Alphabetical search when there are hundreds of countries, currently it is not feasable for a few countries.

-- View all symbols by clicking on a country name.
+- View all symbols under that country when clicked on its name.

 - Adding a country flag image in countries page.